Heinrich Gustav Magnus: Other activities

 His great reputation led to his being entrusted by the government with several missions; e.g. in 1865 he represented Prussia in the conference called at Frankfurt am Main to introduce a uniform metric system of weights and measures into Germany.
 He married in 1840 Bertha Humblot, of a French Huguenot family settled in Berlin, by whom he left a son and two daughters.
-The Jewish Encyclopedia lists him as a convert to the Protestant religion.
-One of Gustav Magnus's five brothers, Eduard Magnus (1799–1872), was a notable portrait painter.